zpawel/angular-egghead-exercises/README.md

 ##Goal
-You goal is to install and load npm task to:
+You goal is install and load npm task to:

  * detect errors and potential problems in your JavaScript code located in app folder (`grunt-contrib-jshint`),